 MusAid, Development Director

-Tubist Fraser Russell is a founding member and Artistic Director of the Eigelstein Brass Quintet.
-He performs with a varierty top European orchestras and ensembles.
-Fraser.
+Scottish tubist Fraser Russell is a founding member and Artistic Director of the Eigelstein Brass Quintet.
+He performs with a variety leading European orchestras and ensembles.
 His project, Tuba Tots, has appeared in the Aberdeen International Youth Arts Festival.

 Chamber Musician & Music Educator